 International applicants must send their original transcripts to the department in a sealed envelope, but the student may send it to our office in a packet with other materials.
+English and native language transcripts and certificates of degree are required.
 Students who receive their degree after the application deadline must provide their transcripts to the department and the Graduate College as early as possible in their first semester.
 For applicants from China: In addition to the transcript, a separate certificate of degree is required, regardless of whether the degree earned is shown on the transcript.

 These materials are to be sent to: